 That’s why Emily’s inventory calculations include safety stock.
 Safety stock is the perfect amount of extra inventory she needs to protect her eCommerce business from product shortfalls.

-First, she multiplies the number of statues she sells on her busiest days by the longest number of days it might take to get product from her manufacturer—for example, if there were a blizzard and a power outage.
+Emily uses a simple formula to calculate her safety stock.
+First, she multiplies the number of statues she sells on her busiest days by the greatest number of days it might take to get products from her manufacturer—for example, if there were a blizzard and a power outage.
 Then she multiplies her average daily sales figure by the average number of days it takes to get her products from the factory.

 On a spring weekend, Emily often moves eight salamander statues a day.
 That is her top sales number.
 On average, she sells three salamanders per day.